Dangerous Goods Requirements

 - Pest and insect control

-- Equipment cleansers
+- Equipment cleaners

 - Adhesives and glue